-See also command lines it is tedious to remember for general unix/OSX/BSD commands.
+See also command lines it is tedious to remember for general unix/macOS/BSD commands.

 Wizard Zines sez:

 Finding bandwidth hogs

 This is closely related to firewalls, which also often monitor the traffic instead of purely directing it,

 On macOs LittleSnitch, is once again the winner, by collecting statistics on various programs and how much internet they suck down.

 On Linux, it’s less shiny but still feasible.

 watch -n1 sudo ss -ntp # Do not try to resolve service names.
 TCP.
 View processes

 See also pyroute which is some kind of